Venom is a Marvel Comics

 monstrosity, and remains one of Spider-Man's deadliest foes, despite of and due to the lingering desire it still possesses for him

 .
-It popularity among creators and fans has made it among the most memorable of Spider-Man Rogues Gallery.
-Currently it is bonded to long time Spider-Man supporting character Flash Thompson and featured in Venom
+Its popularity among creators and fans has made it among the most memorable of Spider-Man's Rogues Gallery.
+Currently it is bonded to long-time Spider-Man supporting character Flash Thompson, and as such featured in Venom

 The symbiote remaining bonded to Spider-Man or bonding to a character other than Eddie Brock has been the focus of numerous What Ifs